kutny/tracy-bundle/README.md

 Tracy PHP debugger bundle for Symfony
 =====================================

-This bundle adds powerfull [Tracy debug tool](https://github.com/nette/tracy) to Symfony2 framework.
+This bundle adds the powerful [Tracy debug tool](https://github.com/nette/tracy) to the Symfony2 framework.

-**Why is Tracy better than Symfony build-in debugger?**
+**Why is Tracy better than the Symfony build-in debugger?**

 * Exception stack trace contains values of all method arguments.
-* Request & Response & Server environment information are displayed on the error page.
+* Request & Response & Server environment information is displayed on the error page.
 * The whole error page with full stack trace can be easily stored to some directory as HTML file (useful on production mode).
 * Webmaster can be notified by email about errors that occured on the site.